Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX) Director Yuchun Lee Sells 2,000 Shares

-Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX) Director Yuchun Lee sold 2,000 shares of the stock in a transaction on Monday, April 20th.
-The stock was sold at an average price of $273.16, for a total transaction of $546,320.00.
-Following the transaction, the director now owns 3,875 shares of the company’s stock, valued at approximately $1,058,495.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX) Director Yuchun Lee sold 2,000 shares of the business’s stock in a transaction dated Friday, April 24th.
+The stock was sold at an average price of $268.14, for a total transaction of $536,280.00.
+Following the completion of the transaction, the director now directly owns 3,875 shares in the company, valued at $1,039,042.50.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.

 Yuchun Lee also recently made the following trade(s):